ihateblueb/aster/README.md

 The frontend is written with Svelte and Sass using mfm.js to parse MFM.
 The backend is written with TypeScript using Express, BullMQ, TypeORM, and other important libraries.
-The library used in the frontend to interact with the API is written in C, and compiled to WebAssembly by emcc.
-Maybe it will stay, and maybe not :3

 Aster extends ActivityPub to make determining note visibility easier.
 See `docs/extensions.md` for more information.